mlohse/DronePowerCut/README.md

 `# pacman -S community/avr-gcc community/avr-binutils community/avr-libc`

-You may likely want to install avrdude (of course if your programmer requires different software you can skip this step):
+You may likely want to install avrdude (of course if your programmer requires a different software you can skip this step):

 `# pacman -S avrdude`

-Keep in mind to adapt the `PROGRAMMER`/`PORT` sections in the `Makefile`.
+Please don't forget to adapt the `PROGRAMMER`/`PORT` section in the `Makefile` according to your programmer.

 To build the firmware change into the `src` directory and run:

 `# make`

-...then connect the board to your ISP programmer - the boards needs to be powered (consumes < 50mA) through the programmer - and flash the fuses:
+...then connect the board to your ISP programmer - the boards needs to be powered (consumes < 50mA) through the programmer - and flash the firmware:

+`# make program`

+**Optional**: It shouldn't be necessary to flash fuses, as they are left to defaults.
+But in case the MCU behaves weird in any way...

 `# make fuses`

-...and firmware:

-`# make program`

 Done.